 Toddlers love animals, colors, textures, and new things to explore.
 There are lots of great puzzles available.

 That said, keep in mind that some puzzles are designed for bigger toddlers, closer to the preschool age.
-These may have smaller pieces which can become a hazard, or are simply too challenging for a young mind.
+These may have smaller pieces which can become a hazard by them choking, or are simply too challenging for a young mind.

 For young toddlers (ages 1 to 2), puzzles are typically made out of wood.
 They usually feature a small number of large 2D or 3D pieces which your child has to figure out how to rotate to make them fit.
 Some puzzles are similar to a jigsaw, while others may be a box with various cutouts.